Dumfries: Medieval period

 Although at the time 1 mi upstream and on the opposite bank of the Nith from Dumfries, Lincluden Abbey was founded circa 1160.
 The abbey ruins are on the site of the bailey of the very early Lincluden Castle, as are those of the later Lincluden Tower.
 This religious house was used for various purposes, until its abandonment around 1700.
 Lincluden Abbey and its grounds are now within the Dumfries urban conurbation boundary.

 William the Lion granted the charter to raise Dumfries to the rank of a royal burgh in 1186.
 Dumfries was very much on the frontier during its first 50 years as a burgh and it grew rapidly as a market town and port.

 Alexander III visited Dumfries in 1264 to plan an expedition against the Isle of Man, previously Scots but for 180 years subjected by the crown of Norway.
 Identified with the conquest of Man, Dumfries shared in the well-being of Scotland for the next 22 years until Alexander's accidental death brought an Augustan era in the town's history to an abrupt finish.
 A royal castle, which no longer exists, was built in the 13th century on the site of the present Castledykes Park.
 In the latter part of the century William Wallace chased a fleeing English force southward through the Nith valley.
-The English fugitives met the gates of Dumfries Castle that remained firmly closed in their presence.
-With a body of the town's people joining Wallace and his fellow pursuers when they arrived, the fleeing English met their end at Cockpool on the Solway Coast.
+The force made it to the gates of Dumfries Castle which was closed to them.
+With a body of the town's people joining Wallace and his fellow pursuers when they arrived, the English force was annihilated at Cockpool on the Solway Coast.
 After resting at Caerlaverock Castle a few miles away from the bloodletting, Wallace again passed through Dumfries the day after as he returned north to Sanquhar Castle.

 During the invasion of 1300, Edward I of England lodged for a few days in June with the Minorite Friars of the Vennel, before he laid siege to Caerlaverock Castle at the head of the then greatest invasion force to attack Scotland.
 After Caerlaverock eventually succumbed, Edward passed through Dumfries again as he crossed the Nith to take his invasion into Galloway.
 With the Scottish nobility having requested Vatican support for their cause, Edward on his return to Caerlaverock was presented with a missive directed to him by Pope Boniface VIII.
 Edward held court in Dumfries at which he grudgingly agreed to an armistice.
 On 30 October, the truce solicited by Pope Boniface was signed by Edward at Dumfries.
 Letters from Edward, dated at Dumfries, were sent to his subordinates throughout Scotland, ordering them to give effect to the treaty.
 The peace was to last until Whitsunday in the following year.